salilab/tutorial_tools/README.md

    HTML output.
  - Custom anchors can be added to headings, of the form `# Heading {#anchor}`.

-Todo:
-%%nbonly
-show this cell only in the notebook output

-%%nbexclude
-show this cell only in not-notebook output
+ - A cell starting with `%%nbexclude` will be excluded from the notebook output.
+ - A cell starting with `%%htmlexclude` will be excluded from the HTML output.